-When it comes to looking for multilingual jobs whether it be in your home country or abroad, social media profiles such as LinkedIn and Xing have become a must have in order for you to be found by recruiters/employers.
+When it comes to looking for multilingual jobs whether it be in your home country or abroad, social media profiles such as LinkedIn and Xing have become a must-have in order for you to be found by recruiters/employers.
 It has become one of the most vital sources for those in the recruitment game (Like us) over the last few years.
-This got us talking and a rather interesting debate popped up in the office this week – When it comes to finding German speaking jobs abroad or in Germany, which is the preferred and indeed successful go to, LinkedIn or Xing for German candidates.
+This got us talking and a rather interesting debate popped up in the office this week – When it comes to finding German speaking jobs abroad or in Germany, which is preferred and indeed successful go to, LinkedIn or Xing for German candidates.

 LinkedIn is the most professional network across the Globe we all know this, but is it any good for German speakers looking for jobs?

 Yes indeed it is, we have spent many hours poring over LinkedIn looking for German speakers, trying to engage with them and entice them to register with us to apply for top German jobs abroad.
 There are plenty of pages and groups dedicated to helping German speakers find jobs all over the world.
 But what about finding jobs at home - ''German jobs in Germany?''